CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 Along the river, we are very likely to find a superb pair of Torrent Ducks, which we will also take the time to look at.
 This stunning duck is another flagship species for many South American countries and highly evocative of the tumbling rivers of the Andes.
 We may also find Black Phoebe, Torrent Tyrannulet and White-capped Dipper.

-Colombia: Days 8-9 Protecting an important watershed for the city of Manizales, the important Rio Blanco reserve holds some of the rarest and most threatened species in Colombia.
+Colombia: Day 8-9 Protecting an important watershed for the city of Manizales, the important Rio Blanco reserve holds some of the rarest and most threatened species in Colombia.
 In particular, we will be keen to find the rare Rusty-faced Parrot and the skulking and hard-to-see Brown-banded and Bicoloured Antpittas.

-In recent years, Brown-banded Antpitta has become easier to see as it visits a feeding station alongside Slate-crowned Antpitta and Chestnut-crowned Gnateater.
+In recent years, Brown-banded Antpitta has become easier to see as it visits a feeding station alongside Slaty-crowned Antpitta and Chestnut-crowned Gnateater.
 Other skulkers include Chestnut-naped Antpitta, the amazing Ocellated Tapaculo (which can be hard to see) and Spillmann’s and Ash-coloured Tapaculos.
 We shall also be alert for the jay-like calls of a party of stunning White-capped Tanagers, one of the oddest members of its family.

 Another feature of the reserve is the amazing set of hummingbird feeders where, as well as the ubiquitous Tourmaline Sunangel, we should see the more drably-cloaked Speckled Hummingbird, the aggressive Buff-tailed Coronet and the tiny White-bellied Woodstar.